TexasLAN/documents/bylaws.md

 4. Duties of Officers:
     1. The President, being an elected position, shall preside at all meetings, and is responsible for ensuring that the Board, officers, and the organization's members are aware of and fulfill their responsibilities, comply with applicable rules and bylaws, conduct board business effectively and efficiently, and are accountable for their performance.
     2. The Vice-President of Administration, being an elected position, shall act in the absence of the President in all capacities as listed above and shall assist in conducting the business of the organization.
-       In these duties the Vice-President shall have the support of the Webmaster and Officer of Services Activities.
+       In these duties the Vice-President shall have the support of the Webmaster.
 	   Additionally, the Vice-President of Administration shall act as a secretary, and shall be expected to record the minutes of all board and full member meetings and have knowledge about previous discussions and positions.
         1. The Webmaster, being a nominated position, shall maintain all computer services pertaining to the organization, including, but not limited to, the official website, official emails, and hosting services.
            They will also be expected to manage all technical aspects of the social groups maintained by the organization.